 Hypothyrodism and hyperthyroidism can both be due to a number of causes, one of which is metabolic dysfunction.
 Hypothyroidism is caused by undersecretion, of thyroid hormones.
 In one form of childhood hypothyroidism, children born with abnormally small thyroids produce insufficient levels of the thyroid hormones T3 and T4, which are important for metabolically directed bone development.
 If detected in the first 6 months of life, this disorder can be treated with synthetic thyroid hormones such that its effects can be avoided.
-The most severe early onset hypothyroidisms are characterized by Cretinism, a type of dwarfism, and mental retardation.
-Adult hypothyroidism is called myxedema.
 Myxedema symptoms include slowed speech, yellowed skin, and generally slowed body functions.
 Myxedema can also be treated with synthetic T4, but if left untreated, can lead to coma.